Florida Everblades

 The Florida Everblades are a professional minor league ice hockey team based in Estero, Florida, in the Cape Coral-Fort Myers metropolitan area.
-They play in the ECHL and are affiliated with the Florida Panthers of the National Hockey League (NHL) and the Charlotte Checkers of the American Hockey League (AHL) starting in the 2022–23 ECHL season.
+They play in the ECHL and are affiliated with the St. Louis Blues of the National Hockey League (NHL) and the Springfield Thunderbirds of the American Hockey League (AHL) since the 2024–25 ECHL season.
 Their home games are played at Hertz Arena.

 The Everblades were founded in 1998.
 They play in the South Division of the Eastern Conference in the ECHL.
-They have failed to qualify for the playoffs just once in team history (2013–14) and have made five appearances in the Kelly Cup finals, winning in 2012 and 2022.
+They have failed to qualify for the playoffs just once in team history (2013–14) and have made seven appearances in the Kelly Cup finals, winning in 2012, 2022, 2023, and 2024; the latter three appearances constituted the first three-peat in ECHL history.

 History

 The team was founded in 1998 by Craig Brush, Peter Karmanos Jr., and Thomas Thewes and was named based on the Florida Everglades.
 The Everblades' logo features a gator-head design fused in the form of an ice skate.
 Barnstorm Creative Group, a Vancouver graphic design company, designed the logo.
 Barnstorm was contacted by Carolina Hurricanes owner Peter Karmanos Jr., who came up with the idea of choosing the Everblades' colors as blue and green, in tribute to the Hartford Whalers team that Karmanos moved to Raleigh, North Carolina.
 The Everblades' inaugural home opener featured a pre-game ceremony in which a large alligator was brought onto the ice to pay tribute to the team's name and logo, as well as Florida's vast population of reptile species.
 The Everblades won their first Kelly Cup on May 23, 2012, against the Las Vegas Wranglers.
 Brandon MacLean scored the championship-winning-goal in overtime during game five.
 Everblades goaltender, John Muse, was named the most valuable player of the 2012 Kelly Cup playoffs.